wedesoft/aiscm/doc/io.md

 ## Audio files

-One can play samples from an audio file by passing them to the audio device using the *write-samples* method.
+One can play samples from an audio file by passing them to the audio device using the *write-audio* method.
 It is also possible to pass a function returning consecutive audio samples as shown below.

 ```Scheme